 As adult learners, we don’t have too much time to waste.
 We have a personal life, and a lot of work to do, and when we like to study, we have to do this with our full focus.
 There is not really any room for negative thinking.

 That is why it is important to know that…

 These days, we don’t really face these dangers anymore.
 Still, our focus on danger and seeing what is bad is strong in us.
-You have to train yourself to see the positive things more, see the growth you can achieve.
+You have to train yourself to see the positive things more and see the growth you can achieve.

 As you’ve seen, your brain is taking a real beating with all this negative thinking.
 Stop thinking negatively, and listen to your future self more (the one that has achieved your dreams).

 If you need specialized help, make sure you take action.
-You don’t deserve feeling this way, and you know it is stopping you from living the life you desire.
+You don’t deserve to feel this way, and you know it is stopping you from living the life you desire.

 When there is anything I can do for you, let me know.
 Let’s make sure you enjoy the education you like and get the degree you see for yourself!